-The University Community is an academic community whose membership includes Students, faculty, staff, and administrators.
-The University Community exists for the pursuit of learning, the transmission of knowledge, the development of Students as scholars and citizens, and ultimately, for the general well-being of society.
+The University Community is an academic community whose membership includes students, faculty, staff, and administrators.
+The University Community exists for the pursuit of learning, the transmission of knowledge, the development of students as scholars and citizens, and ultimately, for the general wellbeing of society.
 Freedom of inquiry, speech, action, and expression is indispensable in the attainment of these goals.
 Students, as members of the University Community, are encouraged to engage in a sustained, critical, and independent search for knowledge.

-The student conduct program supports this endeavor through policies that balance the freedom of the individual Student with the interests of the University Community as a whole, and procedures that apply these policies in an equitable and consistent manner.
+The student conduct program supports this endeavor through policies that balance the freedom of the individual student with the interests of the University Community as a whole, and procedures that apply these policies in an equitable and consistent manner.

 As members of the University Community, all Students are expected to uphold and abide by the standards set forth in the Student Code of Conduct.
-These standards are reflective of the University's core values: respect, responsibility, and integrity.

-The student conduct process attempts to teach civic principles within the context of the academic mission.
-The process views Students as adults, and as such, expects them to be aware of applicable local, state, and federal laws, as well as all published University policies, procedures, and rules.
+The student conduct process views students as adults, and as such, expects them to be aware of applicable local, state, and federal laws, as well as all published University policies, procedures, and rules.

-Violation of the Student Code of Conduct may subject a Student to action through the student conduct process.
+Violation of the Student Code of Conduct may subject a student to action through the student conduct process.
 Where warranted, violations may also be referred for action through appropriate law enforcement agency or court.
-The University may initiate an investigation and proceed with resolution within the scope of its authority, responsibility, and jurisdiction, without regard to the commencement or disposition of any civil or criminal court proceeding.
+The University may initiate an investigation or inquiry and proceed with resolution within the scope of its authority, responsibility, and jurisdiction, without regard to the commencement or disposition of any civil or criminal court proceeding.